SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above,
-subclasses do not not inherit their superclass initializers by default.
+subclasses do not inherit their superclass initializers by default.
 However, superclass initializers *are* automatically inherited if certain conditions are met.
 In practice, this means that
 you do not need to write initializer overrides in many common scenarios,